MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SalesAdvanced/how-to-undo-quantity-postings-on-posted-shipments.md

 >  If the sales shipment is posted as a result of a drop shipment, you cannot undo the quantity posting because it is linked to a posted purchase receipt.

 > [!NOTE]
->  [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] does not support undoing posted receipts if warehousing is in use.
+>  FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] --> does not support undoing posted receipts if warehousing is in use.
 Therefore, if the sales shipment is posted that based on a warehouse inventory pick document, you cannot undo the quantity posting because it is linked to a posted receipt.

 ## See Also
  Posted Sales Shipment